ammm56/lings/cmd/lingsctl/README.md

 $ go install .
 ```

-- Hoosatctl should now be installed in `$(go env GOPATH)/bin`.
+- Lingsctl should now be installed in `$(go env GOPATH)/bin`.
 If you did not already add the bin directory to your
   system path during Go installation, you are encouraged to do so now.

 ## Usage